-Each year we celebrate ANZCA National Anaesthesia Day across Australia and New Zealand on 16 October, the anniversary of the day in 1846 that ether anaesthetic was first demonstrated in Boston, Massachusetts.
+Each year we celebrate ANZCA National Anaesthesia Day across Australia and New Zealand on 16 October (or the closest weekday to this date), the anniversary of the day in 1846 that ether anaesthetic was first demonstrated in Boston, Massachusetts.

 Anaesthesia is one of the greatest discoveries of modern medicine and many of today’s operations, especially for the very young, very old or very ill would not be possible without it.

 Australia and New Zealand are two of the safest places in the world to have an anaesthetic.
 All anaesthetists are highly trained specialist doctors.
 Your anaesthetist will have worked for at least two years as a junior doctor after finishing medical school, then completed at least five years of training to become a specialist anaesthetist.

 Every patient is different, every anaesthetic is different and anaesthetists will make modifications according to the specific needs.
 If you have any questions about your anaesthesia, please speak with your treating specialist.